Woman in distress looking at computer with head in hand.

 What Is A Mortgage Grace Period?

-A mortgage grace period can be defined as a set amount of time following the deadline of a mortgage payment when any penalties are waived, so long as the payment is made during that time.
-If the full payment is not made during the mortgage payment grace period, a late fee will be charged, and the missed mortgage payment will be reported to the credit bureaus.
+A mortgage grace period is a set amount of time following the due date of a mortgage payment when any penalties are waived.
+If the full payment is not made during the mortgage payment grace period, a late fee will be charged and the missed mortgage payment will be reported to the credit bureaus.

 When Is A Mortgage Payment Considered Late?

-Let’s take the standard mortgage grace period into consideration.
+Let’s consider the standard mortgage grace period.
 If your mortgage payment is due on the first of the month and your grace period is 15 days, your payment would be considered late on the 16th.

 Is It OK To Pay Within The Mortgage Grace Period?